Aimee Lake, DPT, PRPC

 Ankles: With your foot up in the air do circles in one direction.
 Then the other direction

 YOU MADE IT.

 But seriously I know that was a lot of words.
-Once you’ve tried it once you’ll never have to read through it again because it’s pretty intuitive.
-It also seems really long but I just timed myself and the whole thing told 1 minutes and 13 seconds Also full disclosure my whole body sounded like snap, crackle, pop and now my heart is pounding (for the record I’m writing this while sitting on my couch).
+Once you’ve tried it, you’ll never have to read through it again because it’s pretty intuitive.
+It also seems long but I just timed myself and the whole thing told 1 minute and 13 seconds.
+Also full disclosure my whole body sounded like snap, crackle, pop and now my heart is pounding (for the record I’m writing this while sitting on my couch).

 So grab your quarantine mate to read the list to you while you try it (or make a Zoom call or something).

 “Moderate-intensity physical activity is associated with better immune function.”And we all know we want that right now.